MHH-RCUG/nf_wochenende/README.md

 Quick install and run guide for nf_wochenende
 * See full installation docs here: https://github.com/MHH-RCUG/nf_wochenende/wiki
+* Clone the repo, get the fasta reference sequence
 * Edit config in `config.yaml`
 * Edit config in `nextflow.config`  (cluster scheduler or local server, path to Wochenende and haybaler git clones and conda envs)